Zohair-coder/Drexel-Course-Availability-Notifier/README.md

 ## To-do

 * Find a way to log-in to one.drexel.edu and check the class status in real time instead of relying on the Term Master website which gets updated every few hours.
+* Explore whether there's a way to register for the selected class automatically when a seat is available.
+* Find a way to avoid the prompt that asks for the college the course is in.
 * Add error messages for incorrect email/password.
 * Avoid enabling access for "less secure apps" somehow.
 * Add more comments to the code.